dpretet/axi-crossbar/doc/architecture.md

 - the data bus width
 - the ID bus width

-The configurations apply to the whole infrastructure, including the interfaces.
+The configurations apply to the whole infrastructure, including the agents.
 An agent connected to the core must support for instance `32` bits addressing if other ones do.
 All other sideband signals (APROT, ACACHE, AREGION, ...) are described and transported as the AMBA specification defines them.
-No mofication is applied by the interconnect on any signal, including the ID fields.
-The interconenct is only a pass-thru infrastructure which trnasmits from one point to another the requests and their completions.
+No modification is applied by the interconnect on any signal, including the ID fields.
+The interconnect is only a pass-thru infrastructure which transmits from one point to another the requests and their completions.

 A protocol support applies to the global architecture, thus the agents connected.